 We’re so glad that you’re exploring the Andrew Young School of Policy Studies.
-If you decide to attend school here, our office will be here from day one, and past graduation, as an alum.
+If you decide to attend school here, our office will be here from day one and beyond graduation to support you all as alumni.

 We offer the following services to students and alumni:

 - Career coaching

 - Career fairs & events

 - Job/internship assistance

 - AYS Student club information

 When will I have access to Handshake (our on-line job posting system)?